ovh/docs/pages/platform/databases/mysql_01_capabilities/guide.fr-fr.md

 - MySQL 8.0

+Please refer to the [DBMS lifecycle policy guide](https://docs.ovh.com/fr/publiccloud/databases/lifecycle-policy/) for recommendations on version upgrades and end of life announcements of major versions.
 MySQL recommends always installing and using the latest stable version.

 ### MySQL connectors